State of M&A Data Rooms — Q1 2026 Read the report →

 Yes.
 SaaS due diligence adds approximately 15 document types beyond the standard checklist: ARR/MRR bridge with cohort-level detail, net revenue retention analysis, CAC payback and LTV:CAC ratios, gross margin build separating software from services, deferred revenue schedules, hosting cost breakdowns, SOC 2 Type II reports, product usage metrics, and open-source license audits.
 Peony data rooms support SaaS-specific folder templates that include these categories alongside the standard 10.

-What is the cost of poor due diligence preparation?
+What is a due diligence data room?